 Since it is likely that your girlfriend is just looking to get rid of a few hairs, to prevent discomfort and irritation, her best bet is to carefully use manicure scissors to trim her nipple hairs.
 Pulling the hair taut with tweezers may assist in a cleaner trim but remember, this method (like shaving) would require regular upkeep since without removing the root, the hair will quickly and easily grow back.
 Furthermore, trimming or shaving may make the darker, thicker base of the hair more noticeable.
 Another option is to bleach the hair so that it is less noticeable but the chemicals may irritate sensitive skin around the nipple.
 Check out the Related Q&As below for additional details on hair removal techniques.

 Rest assured that a few hairs around the areola (nipple) is nothing to be concerned about, especially as women reach menopausal age and their hormones shift.
-Outside of this time frame, if women have a noticeable increase in the amount of hair growth on the chest or other atypical locations paired with irregular periods, it may be a sign of something that a health provider should check out.
-In this situation, Columbia students can contact Medical Services at x4-2284 or make an appointment by logging on to Open Communicator.
+Outside of this time frame, if women have a noticeable increase in the amount of hair growth on the chest or other atypical locations paired with irregular periods, it may be a sign of something that would be best addressed by a visit to a health provider.

 Hopefully with these tips, your girlfriend can satisfy her need to "nip" her unwanted nipple hair in the bud.